lay-it-out/lamb/README.md

 ## Usage

 In the Nix development shell (and project root directory), run `python -m lamb -h` to see help information.
+Some frequently used command-line toggles are listed below:

+- `-c <length>`: stop searching for ambiguous sentences after reaching the given length.
+This is useful if you want to check the bounded unambiguity of a given grammar.
+- `-l <length>`: start the checking process at the specified length.
+This assumes that one has already checked that any shorter sentence under this grammar is unambiguous.
+- `-s`: output metrics like running time as well as REPL outputs as machine-readable JSON strings.

 ## A Tour of Lamb